 White South Sea Pearls refers to pearls grown in the southern ocean, mainly off the coast of Western Australia, Indonesia, the Philippines and Myanmar.
 They are grown in the Pinctada Maxima oyster which is the biggest oyster of all species (size 20-30cm).

-Pearls produced range in size from 9 to 18mm (occasionally bigger).
+Pearls are produced in a range of sizes from, 9 to 18mm (occasionally bigger).
 The largest cultured

-White South Sea pearls come in a variety of colours, ranging from white through to silver blue, and from cream to golden colours.
+White South Sea pearls comes in a variety of colours, ranging from white through to silver blue, and from cream to golden colours.